evjrob/everettsprojects.com/_posts/2017-10-20-bayesian-dnd.md

 ![center](/../figs/2017-10-20-bayesian-dnd/d10-1.png)

 It definitely looks like my d10 is a little unbalanced, and in a favourable way for me.
 But it's no where near as skewed as my reputation was leading me to believe.
 Based on the 95% credible interval the true probability of rolling a 10 is likely to found somewhere in the interval of approximately 0.105 to 0.180.
-This is definitely higher than 0.10, but no where near the "trick dice rolls 10 every time" levels I was concerned about.
+This is certainly higher than 0.10, but no where near the "trick dice rolls 10 every time" levels I was concerned about.
 I think I'll keep using the dice and hope that the DM never reads this blog post.

-Out of curiousity, let's analyze my other dice too:
+Out of curiosity, let's analyze my other dice too:

 {% highlight r %}